SystemsApproach/ops/provision.rst

 These are all manual configuration steps, requiring either console access or entering information into device web interface, such that any subsequent configuration steps can be both fully automated and resilient.
-Note that while these steps can't be automated away, they do not necessarily have to be performed in the field; hardware shipped to a remote site can first be prepped accordingly.
+Note that while these steps cannot be automated away, they do not necessarily have to be performed in the field; hardware shipped to a remote site can first be prepped accordingly.